 Gain a better understanding of economic harm, while we unpack some of the common misconceptions we often hear.

-Economic harm is a crime that slips under the radar and goes unchecked due to various misunderstandings and a lack of awareness.
+Economic harm slips under the radar and goes unchecked due to various misunderstandings and a lack of awareness.

-Its invisibility leaves people experiencing the effects of a crime with little to no support, as well as an impact that can last a lifetime.
+Its invisibility leaves people experiencing the effects of illegal behaviour with little to no support, as well as an impact that can last a lifetime.

 To increase clarity about what economic harm is, we’re going to demystify some of the misconceptions we often hear.

 1. Economic harm and family violence are different

 Economic harm is a form of family violence that makes it illegal just like any form of violence in Aotearoa.

 Economic harm is currently listed as a form of psychological abuse under the Family Violence Act, but it needs to be recognised as its own form of family violence.

 Why?
 The impact and outcomes are different.
 As an example, it can lead to one person paying off joint loans they were coerced into taking out, which affects credit ratings, the financial ability to meet basic needs, ongoing legal costs and limits housing options.

 Economic harm needs to be recognised as its own standalone form of family violence so that we can have policies and systems in place that are just and fair to protect and support people experiencing it.